 If your doctor suspects you may have lung cancer, they will order tests to look for cancerous cells and make a lung cancer diagnosis.
 Your doctor might recommend various tests, including a chest x-ray, biopsy, sputum cytology or imaging tests to diagnose either Non-Small Cell or Small Cell Lung Cancer.

-Both small cell lung cancer and non-small cell lung cancer are named for the kinds of cells found in the cancer and how the cells appear when viewed under a microscope.
-The cancer cells of each type grow and spread in different ways.
+There are two types of lung cancer, Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC), named based on the type of cells found in the cancer and how the cells appear viewed under a microscope.
+The cancer cells of each type grow and spread differently, affecting the types of treatment used.